material-motion/material-motion/specifications/life_of_a_transition.md

 >Remember, any code you see here is pseudo-code.

+### Step 1: Create a transition controller

+A `TransitionController` is the configuring entity for a transition.

+    transitionController = TransitionController()

+An instance of this type might be made lazily available for any transition on our platform.
+For example, on iOS each view controller might have its own transition controller.

+    viewController.transitionController

 TODO: Discuss the life-cycle of a Transition.

 - Create a Transition Controller